jutunen/visual-TSP/README.md

 Edit *build.sh* Bash script and set TARGET_DIR as you wish.

 *Visual-tsp.js* file is a result of compilation from *visual-tsp-jsx.js* file.
-For compiling *visual-tsp-jsx.js* by yourself, a compiler such as Babel JS is needed for React JSX compiling.
+To compile *visual-tsp-jsx.js* by yourself, a compiler such as [Babel JS](https://babeljs.io/) is needed for React JSX compiling.
 To start experimenting with TSP, open *visual-tsp.html* in your browser.
-Make sure your browser is up-to-date enough to be able to handle ES6.
+Make sure your browser is up-to-date enough to be able to handle [ES6](https://developer.mozilla.org/en-US/docs/Web/JavaScript/New_in_JavaScript/ECMAScript_6_support_in_Mozilla).

 ##Server Installation